technology-toolbox/website/content/blog/jjameson/2010/05/17/configuring-quick-launch-navigation-in-sharepoint-server-2010-using-powershell.md

 ---
-title: "Configuring Quick Launch Navigation in SharePoint Server 2010 Using PowerShell"
+title: Configuring Quick Launch Navigation in SharePoint Server 2010 Using PowerShell
 date: 2010-05-17T05:43:00-06:00
 excerpt:
-  "Suppose that you need to update a few SharePoint team sites to add a couple of links to the quick launch navigation.
-Assuming the number of sites to be updated is relatively small, then it is reasonable to manually apply the configuration changes via..."
+  Suppose that you need to update a few SharePoint team sites to add a couple of links to the quick launch navigation.
+Assuming the number of sites to be updated is relatively small, then it is reasonable to manually apply the configuration changes via...
 aliases:
   [
     "/blog/jjameson/archive/2010/05/16/configuring-quick-launch-navigation-in-sharepoint-server-2010-using-powershell.aspx",